Decorating

 Although official imports of Persian rugs to the U.S. have been restricted since 2018, this has not diminished their global popularity.
 Thousands of rugs are bought and sold annually in the U.S., while in other parts of the world, they are freely traded without any restrictions.

 In answer to the question "Why Are Persian Handwoven Rugs Considered Illegal?
-Facts and Solutions" direct sourcing from Iran remains the most reliable and affordable method, especially as competitive markets see the rise of counterfeit products.
+Facts and Solutions," direct sourcing from Iran remains the most reliable and affordable method, especially as competitive markets see the rise of counterfeit products.
 Organizations like the Iran National Carpet Center strictly enforce quality standards, ensuring that Persian rugs maintain their reputation for excellence.

 So, whether you’re visiting a local store or reaching out to Iranian vendors online, rest assured that owning a beautiful, timeless Persian rug is entirely within reach.
 Take the plunge and experience the unparalleled artistry and elegance of Persian handmade carpets.